lomashbhattarai/jekyll-now/about.md

 permalink: /about/
 ---

 I love expressing my thoughts and views through writing.
-Whatever I write is my own opinion,subject to changes in the future, always open to comments, feedbacks and critisisms.
+The writings are my opinions, subject to changes in the future, always open to comments, feedbacks and critisisms.

 [lomashbhattarai1@gmail.com](mailto:lomashbhattarai1@gmail.com)